When someone you love dies, the last thing that you are thinking about is the mountain of paperwork that death creates.

 You can apply for a death certificate at any time, but it cannot be issued until a death is registered with the provincial government where the death occurred.

-Who Can Apply for the Death Certificate?
+Who Can Apply for a Death Certificate in Canada?

 There are no restrictions on who can apply for the short form death certificate.